Salvatore Briguglio: Involvement in the disappearance of Jimmy Hoffa

 Briguglio is one of the top suspects in the disappearance of Jimmy Hoffa.
 Some experts think that Briguglio murdered Hoffa.
 One FBI theory indicates that Briguglio was one of the men who Hoffa met the day he vanished under the pretense that Hoffa was going to resolve his feud with Provenzano.
-A statement from FBI informant Ralph Picardo said that he was a driver for Provenzano, and that Hoffa was invited to a meeting by Anthony Giacalone.
-Chuckie O'Brien picked up Hoffa at a restaurant and drove him to a nearby house where Thomas Andretta, Briguglio, and his brother, Gabriel Briguglio waited to ambush Hoffa.
+A statement from FBI informant Ralph Picardo said that he was a driver for Provenzano, and that Hoffa was invited to a sit-down with the Provenzano crew which he was told was to be mediated by Detroit crime family acting boss Anthony Giacalone.
+Chuckie O'Brien picked up Hoffa at a restaurant and drove him to a nearby house for the sit-down.
+Instead, however, Genovese crime family New Jersey faction wiseguys Thomas Andretta, Sal Briguglio, and his brother, Gabriel Briguglio were waiting at the house with orders to kill Hoffa.
 Picardo also stated that Frank Sheeran was also present.
 Briguglio, and everyone accused, were the prime suspects for Hoffa's disappearance.

 Death

 On March 21, 1978, two gunmen knocked Briguglio down and shot him four times in the face and chest as he sprawled on the sidewalk in front of the Andrea Doria Social Club in Little Italy, Manhattan.
 Witnesses say that the two gunmen ran north and got into a light blue Ford Mercury with New Jersey license plates and drove off.